 repaint() is called by many other

-repaint() but only if the component was not visible before the call.
+Note that it only does this if the component was not visible before the call.
+So callbacks on the component and listeners won’t fire on successive multiple

-repaintParent if the component was visible before the call.
-This is because we’ll need to paint “under” where the component was.
+repaintParent, but again, only if the component was visible before the call.
+This is because it’s needed to paint “behind” where the component was before it gets hidden.

 But only if the component